griffithlab/civic-docs/docs/model/evidence/overview.rst

      - Supports - the evidence supports the clinical significance.
      - CIViC
    * - :ref:`evidence-clinical-significance`
-     - The impact of the variant for predictive, prognostic, diagnostic, or functional evidence types.
+     - The impact of the molecular profile (one or more variants) for predictive, prognostic, diagnostic, oncogenic or functional evidence types.
        See 'Evidence Type' tab for more information.
      - Resistant or Non-response - mutation is associated with resistance to therapy.